Nannie Virginia Greene “Nan” Jackson, died Thursday March 26, 2020. She was ninety-eight years old.

 Interment Friday, April 3, 2020 at Leavenworth National Cemetery.

-To send flowers to the family or plant a tree in memory of Nannie Virginia Greene, please visit our floral store.
+To send flowers to Nannie's family, please visit our floral store.